 Formal sports provision will continue to occupy the majority of the Park area and provide a shared facility for local clubs.
-For example, Whitton Tennis Club has indicated a desire to engage with any future owner/operator of the site to explore the potential of facility sharing of the two existing tennis courts within the site.

-In line with the findings of the LBRuT Playing Pitch Strategy, Update 2018, the existing adult football pitch should be retained and enhanced.
+In line with the findings of the LBRUT Playing Pitch Strategy, Update 2018, the existing adult football pitch should be retained and enhanced.
 There are also know local shortfalls in the provision of youth and mini football pitches and Rugby Union pitches.
-The English Cricket Board has also stated that Twickenham Cricket Club has expressed an interest in accessing the existing non-turf cricket pitch.
-The final pitch configuration should be confirmed as part of the future management arrangements for Kneller Park, having been informed by discussions with Sport England, the Council's Playing Pitch Strategy and the relevant national governing bodies.
+The final pitch configuration should be confirmed as part of the future management arrangements for Kneller Park.
 Appropriate changing facilities are to be located in the adjacent new building.